 Visual timetables should be displayed at learner eye level, read left to right (or top to bottom for vertical formats), and use consistent symbols.
 Widgit symbols are the most widely used in UK schools and are recognisable to learners who transfer between settings.
 A visual timetable is not decorative; it is functional.
 If learners do not refer to it during the day, it is in the wrong place or uses symbols they do not understand.

-Word walls and vocabulary displays support learners with SLCN and EAL needs when they follow specific rules: limit to 15-20 words, group by topic or function (not alphabetically), include an image alongside each word, and update every half term.
+Word walls and vocabulary displays support learners with SLCN and EAL needs when they follow clear rules.
+Limit them to 15-20 words, group words by topic or function (not alphabetically), add an image beside each word, and update them every half term.
 A vocabulary display that has not changed since September is wallpaper, not a teaching tool.

 Colour coding provides an additional organisational structure.
 Some schools assign colours to subjects (blue for maths, green for English), while others use colour to indicate routine stages (red for "stop and listen," amber for "think," green for "go").
 Consistency matters more than the specific system.
 Once learners learn the code, it reduces the verbal instructions needed.